PetaGb/HapinessAnalysis/README.md

 ## Usage
-- You can start program simply by typing "jupyter lab" command from the right drírectory
+- You can start program simply by typing "jupyter lab" command from the right directory

 ## Acknowledgements